24 Sep How to Build a Modular Home for Under $150K

 Once your home is built, you can add upgrades as your budget allows or you may find that with a bit of sweat equity, you can save even more money.

-- Rather than using oak, purchase pine trim and either stain or paint it.
+- Rather than using oak, purchase pine trim and either stain or paint it, or upgrade to factory painted pine trim.
 You will end up with the same finished look for a much more affordable cost.

 - Install laminate flooring instead of hardwood floors.
 Laminate flooring costs less and is particularly suitable for homes with small children and pets.